mithunsasidharan/Wondergirl/README.md

 var wondergirl = require('wondergirl');

 wondergirl.getQuote();
-/* "When you lose a couple of times, it makes you realize how difficult it is to win." -Steffi Graf */
+/* "The most effective way to do it, is to do it." -Amelia Earhart */

 wondergirl.getQuote();